dora-metrics/pelorus/docs/GettingStarted/configuration/ExporterFailure.md

     - **Default Value:** u_application
 - **Type:** string

-Required for ServiceNow, field used for the Application label. ex: "u_appName".
+Field used for the Application label.

 ### PROJECTS